Dave "Snaker" Ray: Biography

 Ray's last album, which he sold on his website, was A Hollowbody Experience, by the 6L6 Band, which featured Ray on guitar and vocals, Jeff Dagenhardt on guitar and Dave Kasik on bass.
 Dagenhardt and Kasik both reside in Milwaukee, Wisconsin.
 The 6L6 CD was released in 2002, the year Dave Ray died.
 Fittingly, the last track was "It's All Over Now."

 Death

 Ray was diagnosed with lung cancer in May 2002.
 He died on Thanksgiving day, November 28, at his home in Minneapolis, Minnesota.
 He had chosen not to take any aggressive treatment for his cancer.
 He continued playing until shortly before his death, notably at a blues folk conference in Princeton, New Jersey.
+Ray is survived by his wife Mary Jane Mueller, son Barnaby Ray and daughter Nadine Ray.

 Awards and honors

 In 1983 the Minnesota Music Academy named Koerner, Ray and Glover "Best Folk Group" and in 1985 inducted them into the MMA Hall of Fame.

 In 2008, Koerner, Ray & Glover were inducted into the Minnesota Blues Hall of Fame under the category Blues Recordings for Blues, Rags and Hollers.

 In October 2014, a segment of Franklin Avenue near his father's insurance office was named Dave Ray Avenue.

 Koerner, Ray & Glover has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.